-- in the management of medical conditions - when parents are required to provide a medical management plan if an enrolled child has a specific health care need, allergy or relevant medical condition - when developing a risk minimisation plan in consultation with the child's parents/guardians - when developing a communication plan for staff members and parents/guardians.
+- in the management of medical conditions - when parents are required to provide a medical management plan if an enrolled child has a specific health care need, allergy or relevant medical condition - when developing a risk minimisation plan in consultation with the child's families - when developing a communication plan for staff members and families.

 Staff members and volunteers must be informed about the practices to be followed.
-If a child enrolled at the service has a specific health care need, allergy or other relevant medical condition, parents/guardians must be provided with a copy of this and other relevant policies.
+If a child enrolled at the service has a specific health care need, allergy or other relevant medical condition, families must be provided with a copy of this and other relevant policies.